 3. Stora Dårhuset (Great Madhouse)

-Due to fire safety work that makes the second floor of the hospital museum inaccessible, the museum will not be able to open for visits on its own in 2023.
+Due to fire safety work that makes the second floor of the hospital museum inaccessible, the museum will not be able to open for visits on its own.

 4. Trefaldighetsgården (Trinity Court)